electricessence/TypeScript.NET/README.md

 Currently working on System.Threading.

 # Future
-Planning to make this a bower (and possibly NPM) install.
+Planning to make this a bower and other package systems (easy) install.

 Full documentation and references (dreaming).